Last updated on

 Anagrams of a sentence

-* the given dictionary.
+* words from the given dictionary.

 *

-* you could get the following tree:
+* could produce the following tree:

 * {{{